galatia/site/rsrc/posts/2015-02-20-hacking-luxury/index.md

 ## Experience Abundance

 Living cheaply doesn't need to mean worrying about how cheap every individual purchase is, or whether you got on sale.
 What's more important is the absolute amount of money you save for each purchasing choice, and the extent to which it affects your feeling of abundance.
-You might feel guilty about small luxuries if you need to save (especially if you're paying student debt), but if you're staying within your overall budget, you're not actually doing anything wrong[^1].
+You might feel guilty about small luxuries if you need to save (especially if you're paying student debt), but if you're staying within your overall budget, you're not actually doing anything wrong[^2].
 If you feel abundance, it will be easier to stick to a more modest lifestyle.

-[^1]: If you need to, you should lower your total budget instead of limiting what you can spend it on.
+[^2]: If you need to, you should lower your total budget instead of limiting what you can spend it on.

-It can take time to get used to these new criteria for saving without overcorrecting, but if you have a good feedback loop between your budget and actual expenditure, you might be surprised by how many small luxuries you can get away with.
-It migh feel dissonant at first, but that's because you're adapting to a more abundant mindset.
+It can take time to get used to these new criteria for saving without over-correcting, but if you have a good feedback loop between your budget and actual expenditure, you might be surprised by how many small luxuries you can get away with.
+It might feel dissonant at first, but that's because you're adapting to a more abundant mindset.